AlicanteFrontend/awesome-frontend/README.md

 - [Blissful.js](http://blissfuljs.com/): is just a collection of helpers and light syntactic sugar over Vanilla JS.
 - [Page.js](https://visionmedia.github.io/page.js/): Tiny ~1200 byte Express-inspired client-side router.
 - [Mnemonist](https://yomguithereal.github.io/mnemonist/): Curated collection of data structures for the JavaScript language.
+- [lunr.js](http://lunrjs.com/): Simple full-text search in your browser
+- [Preact](https://github.com/developit/preact): Fast 3kB alternative to React, with the same ES2015 API.
+- [Inferno](https://infernojs.org/): An extremely fast, React-like JavaScript library for building modern user interfaces.
+- [PouchDB](https://pouchdb.com/): is an open-source JavaScript database inspired by Apache CouchDB that is designed to run well within the browser.

 ### CSS
 - [CSS Module](https://github.com/css-modules/css-modules):  is a CSS file in which all class names and animation names are scoped locally by default.